solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

 }
 {{< /highlight >}}

-As you can see, the access log entries now include the gateway pod name and the `url` attribute in the response body.
+As you can see, the access log entries now include the gateway proxy pod name and the `url` attribute in the response body.

 ### Cleanup
 To cleanup the resources created in this tutorial you can run the following commands: